jeffknupp/talks/pyconph-keynote-17.md

 Well, let's put it this way:

-    “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.”
+> “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.”

---John Woods, comp.lang.c++
+-John Woods, comp.lang.c++